mbodenhamer/yatr/docs/yatrfile.rst

     bar

-If no default task is defined, and if yatr is invoked without any arguments, then yatr will exit after printing usage information.

 Tasks may also be defined as a list of command strings, to be executed one after the other, as illustrated by ``bar``::

     $ yatr bar